 In an adapted version of the old dilemma about the chicken and the egg, people are queuing in long lines to step on Kjerag.
-After waiting that could last anywhere between a few minutes and an hour, just before their moment to step on the stone egg arrives, some of the hikers simply – chicken out.
+After waiting, which could last anywhere between a few minutes and an hour, just before their moment to step on the stone egg arrives, some of the hikers simply – chicken out.

 Lonely boulders in the shaggy mountain

 These did not end up wedging in some dramatic setting, but that doesn’t mean they didn’t present great photo ops!
-I stopped by many of them!
-They were almost praying for a snapshot, while the majority of the hikers would just be rushing to the Kjerag star.
-It is not easy to compete with the reputation of the famous ones!
+I stopped by many of them.
+These boulders were almost praying for a snapshot, while the majority of the hikers would just be rushing to the Kjerag star.
+It is not easy to compete with the reputation of the famous ones.

-Don’t get lost at Kjerag trek!
+Don’t get lost at the Kjerag trek!

 While the largest part of the route is clearly marked with cairns (stone pile markers) and red T’s painted on them, many people lose orientation in the final part of the Kjeragbolten hike.
 Possibly distracted by the views, maybe confused by too many decorative cairns, perhaps by just following other lost hikers in front of them… They stop following the ‘T’, and end up going too much to the right (the side looking at the fjord).

 I stayed near the Kjerag stone for four hours, and every several minutes there would be hikers coming from the wrong and utterly inaccessible direction.

-Kjerag is not a place for solitude
+Kjeragbolten Rock is not a place for solitude

-I also dislike hiking in the crowds, especially if they consist of loud-music-playing Chinese and overtly enthusiastic Ukrainians flagging Kjeragbolten up with their real national flag, as if they are conquering the Moon.
+I also dislike hiking in the crowds, especially if they consist of loud-music-playing Chinese and overtly enthusiastic Ukrainians flagging Kjeragbolten up with their real national flag as if they were conquering the Moon.

 But my efforts were futile.
 With all my “helpful” guiding through the mountain, the flow of visitors wouldn’t slow down.
 In four hours of my guard, there was no moment of rest for the poor Kjerag boulder.

-“Don’t be sad!”, a fox whispered to my ear.
+“Don’t be sad!”, a fox whispered in my ear.
 It suddenly appeared out of nowhere and, by looking at my weeping prince-face, it told me a secret: “It is the time you have wasted for your rose that makes your rose so important.“

 Then Saint-Exupéry whispered my line: “Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.“